We are commonly told to avoid sunlight, that too much is not good for us, but is this advice overblown?

 Thankfully, a number of treatment options are available and it can be rectified on either a temporary or permanent basis.

 Temporary solutions include wearing glasses or contact lenses.
-However, the benefit is only seen when wearing either optical device.
+However, the benefit is only seen when wearing either an optical device.
 These options also tend to require a high level of cleanliness and maintenance, especially when using daily contact lenses.

 If good eye hydration and lens cleaning are ignored, fungal eye infections can often occur.